charlesreid1/dahak-flot/Organized.md

 # How This Repo Is Organized

+Hat tip to [@luiziber](https://github.com/luizirber) on the directory structure.

+Hat tip to [snakemake-rules repo](https://github.com/percyfal/snakemake-rules) for example Snakefile rules and guiding principles.

 ## Directory Structure

 * `inputs/` - data that will not change (sequences, CSVs, adapters, etc.)